ChristopherAndrewTopalian/CATopalian_Game_Engine/README.md

 ---

 How to Download this Engine
-1. Click the green CODE Button on this github page
+1. Click the green Code Button on this github page
+2. Choose Download ZIP
-2. Save the Zip File
+3. Save the Zip File
-3. Extract All
+4. Extract All
-4. Double click the html file to start the game engine
+5. Double click the html file to start the game engine

 //----//